Online Firefighting on Cactus Graphs: Abstract

-It is known that the online firefighting is $2$-competitive on trees~\cite{DBLP:conf/iscopt/CoupechouxDEJ18}, which suggests that the problem is relatively easy on trees.
-We extend the study to graphs containing cycles.
-We first show that the presence of cycles gives a strong advantage to the adversary: cycles create situations where the algorithm and the optimal solution operate on different game states, and the adversary can exploit the uncertainty in the firefighter sequence to trap the algorithm.
-Specifically, we prove that even on a tadpole graph (a cycle with a tail path), no deterministic online algorithm achieves a competitive ratio better than $\Omega(\sqrt{n})$, where $n$ is the number of vertices.
-We then propose an $O(\sqrt{n})$-competitive algorithm for $1$-almost trees, which contain at most one cycle and generalize tadpole graphs.
-We further generalize this algorithm to cactus graphs, in which multiple cycles may appear, but no two share more than one vertex, and show that the online firefighting problem on cactus graphs remains $O(\sqrt{n})$-competitive.
-Finally, since cactus graphs have treewidth at most $2$, we study a variant where firefighters are released in pairs, that is, each round an even number of firefighters is available.
-Surprisingly, in this setting, the competitive complexity is significantly reduced, and we prove that the problem is at most $3$-competitive.
+Our main result shows that the presence of a single cycle already increases the competitive complexity of the firefighting game dramatically.
+We first show that even on a tadpole graph (a cycle with a tail), no deterministic online algorithm can achieve a competitive ratio better than $\Omega(\sqrt{n})$, where $n$ is the number of vertices.
+We complement this lower bound with matching upper bounds by designing an $O(\sqrt{n})$-competitive online algorithm for $1$-almost trees, that is, graphs obtained from a tree by adding at most one edge.
+Furthermore, we extend our framework to cactus graphs and prove that, despite the presence of multiple cycles, the competitive complexity remains $\Theta(\sqrt{n})$ as long as the cycles do not share edges.
+Together, these results yield a tight characterization of the adversarial power induced by cycles with non-overlapping edges.
+Finally, considering that cactus graphs have treewidth of $2$, we study a variant in which firefighters are released in pairs, that is, an even number of firefighters becomes available in each round.
+Surprisingly, the competitive complexity is significantly reduced to $3$-competitive for this setting.

-The main technical challenges lie in both algorithm design and analysis, since the algorithm and the optimal solution may break different cycles and thus operate on different residual graphs.
-To overcome this difficulty, we design a charging framework that carefully partitions the vertices saved by the optimal solution and charges them to the vertices saved by the algorithm.
-Specifically, the charging scheme is carefully constructed to ensure that each vertex saved by the algorithm is charged at most a constant number of times.